crazyyy/wp-framework/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 * Our security team maintains a list of known exploits, actively building protections against them and releasing these as new firewall rules to free and paying customers, at the same time.
 * We’re already the world’s number one for backups, so you know you can trust us with the security of your website too.

-#### LOGIN SECURITY
+#### LOGIN SECURITY FEATURE SUITE
 Protect against brute-force attacks and keep bots at bay.
 All-In-One Security takes WordPress’ default login security features to a whole new level.

 * **Supports best practice:** All-In-One Security detects if an account has the default ‘admin’ username or if a user has identical login and display names, prompting the user to change this in support of better security practices.
 * **Hide login page from bots:** Configure a custom URL for the WordPress ‘Admin’ login page, making it harder for bots to find.
-* **Change default `wp_` prefix to a value of your choice:** Hackers use automated code to attack websites like yours.
+* **Change default `wp_` prefix:** Hackers use automated code to attack websites like yours.
 Make life harder for them and protect your site with this simple but effective AIOS security feature.
 * **Login lockout:** External users making multiple login attempts can be locked out for a configured period of time.
 You can also lockout users with invalid usernames.
 See a list of all locked out users and unlock with one click.
 * **Reporting:**  All-In-One Security provides a wealth of information about website users.
 View activity by username, IP address, login and logout dates and times.
 See a list of users currently logged in, and a list of all failed login attempts.
 * **Force logouts:** Ensure users don’t stay logged in indefinitely.
 With All-In-One Security you can force logouts for all users after a configurable amount of time.
 * **Robot verification:** For additional security and to prevent spam registrations, implement Cloudflare Turnstile, Google reCAPTCHA, plain maths CAPTCHA or a honeypot to registration pages, or enable manual approval of user accounts instead.
 * **Stops user enumeration:** Prevent external users and bots from fetching user information via author permalink.
 * **Two-factor authentication:** All-In-One Security TFA supports Google Authenticator, Microsoft Authenticator, Authy and many more.
-* **Password strength tool:** Calculates how long it would take for your password to be cracked in the event of a brute force attack.
+* **Password strength tool:** Calculates how long it would take for your password to be cracked through a brute force attack.
 * **General visitor lockout** Put your site into “maintenance mode” and lock down the front-end to all visitors.
 This can be useful while doing back end tasks, like performing site upgrades or investigating security threats.
+* **WordPress Salts Security Feature Extended:** All-In-One Security adds 64 new characters to WordPress Salts and changes them weekly, making it even more challenging for hackers to crack your users’ WordPress passwords.

-#### FIREWALL & FILE PROTECTION
+#### FIREWALL & FILE PROTECTION SECURITY SUITE
 A Web Application Firewall (WAF) is your website’s first line of defence, protecting your site by monitoring traffic and blocking malicious requests.

-Progressively activate firewall settings ranging from basic, intermediate and advanced.
+* **Progressively activate firewall settings:** These range from basic, intermediate and advanced.
-Get comprehensive, instant protection with All-In-One Security.

 * **Automatic protection from the latest threats:** Our team maintains a list of known exploits, actively building protections against them which are then released as new firewall rules to free and paying customers.
 * **6G blacklist:** All-In-One Security incorporates ‘6G Blacklist’ firewall rules, protecting your site against a known list of malicious URL requests, bots, spam referrers and other attacks (courtesy of Perishable Press).
 * **Protect against fake Google bots:** Bots presenting as Google crawlers can steal your content and litter your webpage with comment spam.
 Protect against it with the All-In-One Security Web Application Firewall.